joshquick/site/pages/ebov/ebov-bioinformatics-sop.md

 ## Preparation

 Set up the computing environment as described here in this document: [ebov-it-setup](ebov-it-setup.html).
+This should be done and tested prior to sequencing, particularly if this will be done in an environment without internet access or where this is slow or unreliable.
+Once this is done, the bioinformatics can be performed largely off-line.

 <!-- This is all now done off-line in the setup document
 ### Installing software